Receive 2% Orange Cash back on all orders – Learn More

 Design philosophy

-Real world design language
+Real world design

 Function first

 Our basic approach is to start with a big brake template that we need the wheel to clear.
 We may make a 3D scan of the brake and wheel well to determine the envelope we have to work with.
 Next comes fatigue life targets.
 FOS “Factor Of Safety” refers to how much stronger a structure is than the minimum required strength.
 Strength in this case is load x duty cycle.
 How big a hammer and how many times you hit it.
-We aim for an FOS of 4 at 10% above industry standard load.
-So if the DOT/JWL standard is say, 690kg at 250k cycles, we bump that load 10% (760kg) and test for 1M cycles.
+We aim for an FOS of 2 at 10% above industry standard load.
+So if the DOT/JWL standard is say, 690kg at 500k cycles, we bump that load 10% (760kg) and test for 1M cycles.
 Once we have reached our strength targets, we work to optimize weight by reshaping and reducing mass where we can without affecting strength.
 But the starting point is always strength and fitment.
 The final weight is the product of those two.

 How light?

 Everything else being equal, a stiff wheel that weighs 10% more will drive better and be faster on a race track than a lighter wheel that flexes 10% more.
 In practice, we can engineer a wheel to gain more percentage of stiffness than it gains in weight.
 A simple gusset here, chamfer there, a tweak in radii rewards us with big gains in stiffness and fatigue life with only a minor weight increase.
-The result is a light weight, purpose built, high performance wheel that we can offer a lifetime warranty on.
+The result is a light weight, purpose built, high performance wheel that we can offer a lifetime structural warranty on.

 sanger two600px